-In this new Masterclass, Dr. Nick Crisp from the University of Manchester summarises the challenges and opportunities of designing satellites for and flying them in very low Earth orbit (VLEO).
+In his second Master Class, Dr. Nick Crisp from the University of Manchester summarises the challenges and opportunities of designing satellites for and flying them in very low Earth orbit (VLEO).
 A similar lecture was held by the project’s scientific coordinator, Dr. Peter Roberts, at the beginning of the project in 2017 (https://youtu.be/_TeeG0jgG30), so it is of particular interest to watch this new Masterclass in light of the huge steps forward that the DISCOVERER team has made since then.

-Watch the new DISCOVERER Master Class Video on “CubeSat – Attitude and Determination Control System”, presented by Leonardo Ghizoni, GOMSpace.
+Watch the new DISCOVERER Master Class video on “CubeSat – Attitude and Determination Control System”, presented by Leonardo Ghizoni from GOMSpace.

 Dr. Eelco Doornbos, an Assistant Professor at Delft University of Technology (The Netherlands) and invited guest speaker at the 3rd General Assembly (GA) Meeting of the DISCOVERER consortium, uses elegant videos and animations to explain the physics of the Earth’s thermosphere, magnetosphere, space weather, and satellite aerodynamics based on empirical data derived from the GOCE, SWARM and CHAMP satellite missions.

-Dr. Nick Crisp teaches the basics and an example of spacecraft system modelling as part of the 2017 Discoverer Masterclass programme.
+Dr. Nick Crisp teaches the basics and an example of spacecraft system modeling as part of the 2017 Discoverer Master Class programme.

 Santiago Perez explains the different orbits, and various markets and uses for Earth observation technology as part of the 2017 DISCOVERER Master Class programme.